University of Minnesota Appendix

 Multiple Year Contract (J)

-Multiple year appointments may be particularly useful to enhance recruitment or retention and for certain positions where there is a high degree of stability.
+• Often used for recruitment/retention purposes or for positions with high degree of stability.
 It is recommended that units develop internal guidelines that assist in determining when such appointments are appropriate and for what length of time.

-1. Definition: Limited appointments are a special category of administrative appointments to which many of the P&A provisions do not apply.
-Limited appointments may be made for persons who serve as college, campus or system-wide administrative officers and hold appointments in the administrative positions listed below.
+• Many P&A provisions do not apply.
+For persons who serve as college, campus or system-wide administrative officers and hold appointments in the administrative positions listed below.
 They carry responsibility for the organization, interpretation, and monitoring of policies, program directions, and budget at the highest levels in the University.
-Those employees on limited appointments serve solely at the discretion of the responsible authority, and the appointment may be ended at any time.

 • President